LaravelDaily/Shekel/readme.md

 ### Handling subscription quantities

 If you have a quantity based subscription (eg. subscription price is based on how many users a team has) then you can use ***changeQuantity*** method to increase or decrease it.
+Single argument required is the quantity amount number.

 ```php
     $user->subscription()->changeQuantity(2);